renatomaia/coutil/doc/manual.md

 Alternativelly,
-if `endpoint` is either `nil` or `"any"`, the call will await for a call on either _endpoints_.
+if `endpoint` is either `nil` or `"any"`, the call will await for a matching call on either _endpoints_.
 For instance, the call `system.awaitch(ch1, "any")` will match either a call `system.awaitch(ch2, "in")` or `system.awaitch(ch2, "out")`, or even `system.awaitch(ch2, "any")` as a matter of fact.

 Returns `true` followed by the extra [transferable](#transferable-values) arguments `...` from the matching call.
+Otherwise,
-Otherwise, return `false` followed by an error message related to transfering the arguments from the matching call.
+it [fails](#failures) with an error message related to transfering the arguments from the matching call.
 In any case,
-if this call does not raise errors, it resumed the coroutine, [_state coroutine_](#coroutineload-chunk--chunkname--mode) or [_task_](#threadsdostring-pool-chunk--chunkname--mode-) of the matching call.
+if this call does not raise errors, it resumed the _thread coroutine_,
+_state coroutine_,
+or _task_ of the matching call.

 ### `system.resume (co, ...)`

 [Await function](#await-function) that is like [`coroutine.resume`](http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.resume),
 but for [_state coroutines_](#coroutineload-chunk--chunkname--mode).
-It executes _state coroutine_ `co` on a separate system thread, and awaits for its completion or [suspension](http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.yield).
+It executes _state coroutine_ `co` on a separate system thread, and awaits for its completion or suspension.
+Moreover,
-Moreover, only [transferable values](#transferable-values) can be passed as arguments or returned from `co`.
+only [transferable values](#transferable-values) can be passed as arguments or returned from `co`.

-If the coroutine executing this [await function](#await-function) is explicitly resumed, the execution of `co` continues in the separate thread, and it will not be able to be resumed again until it [suspends](http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.yield).
+If the coroutine executing this [await function](#await-function) is explicitly resumed, the execution of `co` continues in the separate thread, and it will not be able to be resumed again until it suspends.
+In such case,
-In such case the results of the execution of `co` are discarded.
+the results of the execution of `co` are discarded.

 _State coroutines_ are executed using a limited set of threads that are also used by the underlying system.
 The number of threads is given by environment variable [`UV_THREADPOOL_SIZE`](http://docs.libuv.org/en/v1.x/threadpool.html).